Korbielowski/personal-website/src/projects/codo.md

 # State of the application

-As of time of writing this Codo users are able to to create, edit and delete their todo-lists, the same goes for tasks.
-Tasks can be marked as done, when all of tasks in a same todo-list are done, the todo-list is also marked as done.
-I'm currently working on a subtaks feature, which is about 90% done.
+As of the time of writing this Codo users are able to create, edit, and delete their to-do lists, the same goes for tasks.
+Tasks can be marked as done, when all of the tasks in the same to-do list are done, the to-do list is also marked as done.
+I'm currently working on a subtask feature, which is about 90% done.

 ![alt text](../static/create_list.png)
 *Creating new todo-list*